 Te Uruhi (previously known as the Kāpiti Gateway) will provide an iconic visitor experience, a biosecurity facility, and tell the Kāpiti Island conservation story.
 It will celebrate our district's rich cultural history, and enhance the Tikotu Stream.

-Te Uruhi will raise the profile of the Kāpiti Island conservation challenge, and its efforts and successes, using information panels, story boards and art installations.
+Te Uruhi will raise the profile of the Kāpiti Island conservation challenge, and its efforts and successes, using interactive story-telling methods and art installations.
 Carved pou and other artworks will showcase our unique history, and help foster a strong sense of identity and place for our community.

 A dedicated biosecurity check-in area will support robust and consistent check-in procedures, allowing the number of visitors to Kāpiti Island to increase.
 This area will reduce the time and distance between check-in and boarding a boat to the Island.